 3. Suunto Traverse – Durable to the extreme

 Suunto Traverse can claim to rival Garmin Fenix 3 or Fenix 5 as far as GPS and navigation goes.
-It is built for mountaineering, climbing and backpacking.
+It is built for mountaineering, climbing, and backpacking.

 Furthermore, it has got an amazing design.
 It has got silicone bands & It comes in a range of colors to choose from.
 It comes in only one size, but it can be adjusted.
 Personally, I like its design more than the Fenix.

-In addition to this, it has a battery life of 14 days if you are wearing it as a watch and 15 hours in GPS mode with 5-second interval samples and 100 hours if you take one-minute samples.
-Suunto Transverse can track of all your activity by being compatible with Suunto’s Movescount app.
+In addition to this, it has a battery life of 14 days if you are wearing it as a watch and 15 hours in GPS mode with 5-second interval samples, and 100 hours if you take one-minute samples.
+Suunto Transverse can track all your activity by being compatible with Suunto’s Movescount app.

 Traverse has an easy-to-use user interface.
 You can select different functions and screen options by its five buttons.
 I do not think we can call it “intuitive”, but with experience it becomes easy.
 It does not it’s not too bad.
-It is water resistant up to 100 meters.
+It is water-resistant up to 100 meters.

 Garmin Fenix 5 vs Suunto

 If you would ask my view on Fenix 5 versus Suunto, Fenix is more comfortable to wear, but I like the display on the Suunto.
 You can have dual time on Suunto.
-On Fenix, you can have different watch faces and background, so you can put like an analog watch face or a digital watch face, so Fenix gives a little more customization as far as the display is concerned.
-One cool feature that Suunto has is built-in flashlight which is much brighter than the backlight on Garmin.
+On Fenix, you can have different watch faces and backgrounds, so you can put an analog watch face or a digital watch face, so Fenix gives a little more customization as far as the display is concerned.
+One cool feature that Suunto has is a built-in flashlight which is much brighter than the backlight on Garmin.
 You get better fitness tracking on Fenix, but you get better navigation on Suunto.

 4. Casio Pro Trek WSD-F20 – Catchy Interface

-Let’s talk more about it, this watch has all the features that you need for your outdoor activities like hiking, climbing, fishing, camping, etc. Features include GPS, compass, barometer and altimeter.
+Let’s talk more about it, this watch has all the features that you need for your outdoor activities like hiking, climbing, fishing, camping, etc. Features include GPS, compass, barometer, and altimeter.
 It’s a military standard watch, so that should be enough to tell you about its durability.

-If you ask me, it has a catchy and colourful interface that is pretty easy to use.
+If you ask me, it has a catchy and colorful interface that is pretty easy to use.
 The quartz movement of the watch is also an attractive feature of this watch.
 (Sporty yet classic, cool!
 Isn’t it?).
 Battery timing is up to 25 hours when GPS mode is activated and one month when only timepiece mode is activated.

 5. Garmin Fenix 3 HR – Proper Smartwatch

-If you’re looking for a GPS watch, sports watch, outdoor watch, triathlon watch, activity tracker, sleep tracker, heart rate monitor, and a proper smartwatch.
+If you’re looking for a GPS watch, sports watch outdoor watch, triathlon watch, activity tracker, sleep tracker, heart rate monitor, and a proper smartwatch.
 Garmin Fenix 3 HR is just the right watch for you.

 Moreover, its display is incredibly clear even in the sunlight and its readability is wonderful.
 It has sapphire glass which makes it incredibly durable.